justinasaservice/justinasaservice.github.io/_posts/2022-03-19-how-to-install-jekyll-on-windows-subsystem-for-linux.md

 ### What does the `--drafts` option do?

 There are two ways to manage drafts in Jekyll.
-One is to have a post in the `"_posts"`folder with a date greater than the current date, and the other is have a seperate `"_drafts"` folder.
+One is to have a post in the `"_posts"` folder with a date greater than the current date, and the other is have a separate `"_drafts"` folder.
 Running the server with the `--drafts` option tells Jekyll to go ahead and show your drafts as if they are published, allowing you to see a preview before going live.